 - When, where and how does the family eat?

 - What does the family eat in a typical week?

-- What would the family need to include in a weekly shopping list?
+- What would the family need to include in a balanced weekly shopping list?

-Once these shopping lists are developed, local and national decision-makers will be able to explore how accessible (geographically and financially) this is for people in different parts of Scotland.
+Once these shopping lists are finalised, local and national decision makers will be able to explore how accessible (geographically and financially) they are for people in different parts of Scotland.

 We are grateful to our steering group members for their advice and support for this project:

 - Loughborough University

 - Making Rights Real